-1. This Area Is Both Walkable And Bikeable
+1. Walkable And Bikeable

 Perhaps my favorite part of my recent weeklong jaunt to this area was how I didn’t have to get in the car one time the entire trip (except to get to the airport).
 We rented bikes and were able to find great restaurants and attractions within biking distance.
 Some were even close enough to walk.
 Almost every day, we’d take a bike ride as a family to explore the pretty neighborhoods and impressive seaside homes.
-There are numerous biking paths all over, but we used one adjacent to the famed 30A the most.
+There are numerous biking paths all over, but we used one adjacent to the famed Scenic Highway 30A the most.

-2. It’s Perfect For A Multigenerational Trip
+2. Perfect For A Multigenerational Trip

-3. Those White Sand Beaches
+3. White Sand Beaches

 The beautiful beaches on this stretch of Florida’s Gulf Coast are made of clear quartz.
 They are luxuriously soft and even squeak when you walk on them.
 Additionally, there are some pretty sand dunes in the area to explore, too.
-As an added bonus, the beaches stay nice because most pets aren’t allowed on the beach, unless an area homeowner has a special permit.
+As an added bonus, the beaches stay nice because most pets aren’t allowed on the beach unless an area homeowner has a special permit.

-4. It’s So Easy To Get To
+4. Easy To Get To

-5. It’s Close To Other Charming Beach Communities
+5. Close To Other Charming Beach Communities

 While Rosemary Beach itself has enough to keep visitors busy, it’s also super close to a number of other cute beachy villages.
 One of my favorite excursions of the week was heading to Seaside, famous for being the setting and film location of The Truman Show.
 Their Saturday farmers market was a lively, exciting spot, and I loved walking around exploring local vendors and produce.